Are Pixel-Wise Metrics Reliable for Sparse-View Computed Tomography Reconstruction?: Introduction

 Over the past decade, researchers have reported steady improvements in sparse-view CT reconstruction by optimizing pixel-wise metrics---e.g., Peak Signal-to-Noise Ratio (PSNR)~\cite{hore2010image} and Structural Similarity Index Measure (SSIM)~\cite{wang2004image}. \emph{However, higher PSNR or SSIM scores do not guarantee better clinical utility (analyzed in \S\ref{sec:method-motivation}).} These metrics compute global averages of per-voxel intensity differences, which means they are largely insensitive to the presence or absence of small but clinically important anatomical structures.
-For example, missing the gall-bladder, adrenal glands, celiac artery, or a segmental vein affects only a tiny fraction of the total scan volume---often less than 0.01\%---and may change PSNR/SSIM by just the third or fourth decimal place.
+For example, missing the gall-bladder, adrenal glands, celiac artery, or a segmental vein affects only a tiny fraction of the total scan volume---often less than 0.0001\%---and may change PSNR/SSIM by just the third or fourth decimal place.
 As a result, the reconstructed CT scans that appear high-quality under PSNR/SSIM may still miss important anatomical structures and be unsuitable for clinical applications \cite{chow2016review}.
+Our internal reader study at Johns Hopkins University, involving 21 board-certified radiologists, assessed CT reconstructions produced by state-of-the-art CT reconstruction methods.
+The results raised significant concerns, including missing anatomical structures, implausible hallucinations, and severe artifacts, suggesting a growing disconnect between algorithmic novelty and clinical realism.
 This highlights a pressing need for new evaluation metrics that can directly assess whether anatomical structures are preserved in sparse-view CT reconstruction.

 To assess the anatomical structures in the reconstructed CT scans, conventional practice requires radiologists to manually inspect the scans---a process that is subjective, time-consuming, and impractical to scale.
-Fortunately, recent advances in medical image segmentation, driven by powerful model architectures~\cite{bassi2024touchstone,isensee2024nnu,liu2023clip,liu2024universal} and large-scale annotated datasets~\cite{wasserthal2022totalsegmentator,li2024abdomenatlas,qu2023annotating,li2025scalemai}, now enable AI models to automatically segment multiple anatomical structures from CT scans with high accuracy and consistency.
-This naturally leads to the hypothesis that automated segmentation can serve as a scalable metric to assess whether anatomical structures are preserved in reconstructed scans.
+Fortunately, recent advances in \textit{medical image segmentation}, powered by strong model architectures~\cite{bassi2024touchstone,isensee2024nnu,liu2023clip,liu2024universal,bassi2025scaling} and large-scale annotated datasets~\cite{wasserthal2022totalsegmentator,li2024abdomenatlas,qu2023annotating,li2025scalemai,chen2025scaling}, now enable AI models to automatically segment multiple anatomical structures with high accuracy and consistency.
+These advances greatly reduce the need for manual inspection and motivate a key hypothesis: automated segmentation can serve as a scalable metric to assess whether anatomical structures are preserved in reconstructed scans.